Please try the previous solution [PHPMailer] first to send email from localhost. It is much more efficient.

-The new WAMP Server’s PHP and stand-alone PHP v5.3+, are now not available with some of the extensions required to implement the previous solution.
+The new WAMP Server’s PHP and stand-alone PHP v5.3+, are now NOT available with some of the extensions required to implement the previous solution [PHPMailer] (there is a workaround to install the missing extension(s), described in the linked article).
 So an alternate and much less efficient (slower, but negligible low-speed for development platform (WAMP/localhost)) solution can be implemented, as below:

 This solution requires sendmail.exe (a Command Line Interface (CLI) executable which accepts email from PHP, connects to an SMTP server and sends email).
 You will not require to use it by command, don’t bother about it Download the sendmail.zip and follow these steps: